rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

 - Created user personas and use cases.
 - Designed UI prototypes using Figma.
 - Key Decision: Use cases were designed based on my current skill level.
 Challenging enough but not too difficult to implement.
-- Change: Initially, implementing a real login system, however a simpler localStorage-based method was chosen as full authentication would have been too time-consuming and complex for a beginner project.
+- Change: Initially, a real login system was planned, however a simpler localStorage-based method was chosen as full authentication would have been too time-consuming and complex for a beginner.

 ### 2. Technical Setup
 - Initialized the frontend using React.